madhavmehndiratta/blog/_posts/2020-04-30-vulnversity-walkthorugh.md

 Nmap done: 1 IP address (1 host up) scanned in 97.26 seconds
 ```

-We see an Apache webserver running on port 3333.
+We see an Apache Web Server running on port 3333.
 Let's fire up our browser and see what we have there.

 <center><br>
 <img src="/assets/img/uploads/vulnversity/port3333.png">